pingcap/tidb/docs/design/2022-03-25-non-transactional-dml.md

 Different from most of the statements, the non-transactional DML is handled at the session level.

 Non-transactional statements are treated as `SimplePlan`s and we won't compile them.
-In `runStmt`, instead of `s.Exec` for most plans, `handleNontransactionalDML` will be called.
-In `handleNontransactionalDML`, we will split the DML into multiple statements and execute them one by one using `Session.ExecuteStatement`.
+In `TiDBContext.ExecuteStmt`, instead of `Session.ExecuteStmt` for most types of statements, `HandleNontransactionalDML` will be called.
+In `HandleNontransactionalDML`, we will split the DML into multiple statements and execute them one by one using `Session.ExecuteStatement`.

 ### How the split works

-To find the split keys, a `SELECT` is used to read the split column specified by the user.
+To find the split keys, a `SELECT` is used to read the shard column specified by the user.
 For example, for `BATCH ON a LIMIT 1000 DELETE FROM t WHERE b < 1000`, the select statement would look like: `SELECT a FROM t WHERE b < 1000 ORDER BY ISNULL(a,0,1), a`.
 It assures that NULL values are put in the first places.
 The result set could be large, but we don't need all of them, so results are batched until the size of the batch is greater than or equal to the specified `batchSize`.
 The interaction of any two batches must be none, since we use `BETWEEN` clauses to split the statement.
 Only the first and last elements of each batch are kept, thus forming a job.
 A job specifies a range in the specified column.

 Theoretically, jobs can be executed in parallel, but that would require multiple sessions to execute them.
 There are two kinds of sessions in TiDB: user sessions that must be bound to client connections in a 1-on-1 manner, and internal sessions.
 Both kinds of sessions are inappropriate for the split statements, so in favor of maintenance, only the current user session will be used to execute the jobs, which is serial.
 In this way, the main benefit of a non-transactional DML is to overcome the transaction size limit, instead of performance superiority.